 These sites use different themes and plugins to control their appearance and management of content.
 These sites use different themes and plugins to control their appearance and management of content.

+The WordPress website is run by the University of Derby.
 We want as many people as possible to be able to use the site and are committed to ensuring digital accessibility for people with disabilities.
-For example, that means you should be able to:
+For example, that means:

 Measures to support accessibility

 We are using the following measures to ensure accessibility of the University of Derby website: